-See "The Student Loan Pools--Termination" in the base prospectus.
+See "The Student Loan Pools-Termination" in the accompanying base prospectus.

-Upon termination of the trust, any remaining assets of that trust, after giving effect to final distributions to the noteholders, will be transferred to the reserve account and paid as provided under "Description of the Notes--Credit Enhancement--Reserve Account" in this prospectus supplement.
+Upon termination of the issuing entity, any remaining assets of that issuing entity, after giving effect to final distributions to the noteholders, will be transferred to the reserve account and paid as provided under "Description of the Notes-Credit Enhancement-Reserve Account" in this prospectus supplement.